 Group people in smaller groups, 3-5 people.
 Give them a time box of 10-15 min to prioritize the 5 cards they find would bring the most value to focus on in the next period (3 – 6 months perhaps). (more…)

 When Agile becomes something for the whole organization leadership needs to adapt to support Agile values and principles.
-Let the new year give energy to grow a leadership that supports an organization fit for the future.
+Take the opportunity to give energy and grow a leadership that supports an organization fit for the future.
 Let’s build an Agile Mindset that can change how leaders act in their daily activities, how they lead people and business, form organizations and governance.

 This poster is for me a way to visualize key concepts for how to lead with an Agile Mindset.
 At Dandy People we use it in our Agile coaching and training.
 We hope you as well can have use for it in your work.
 Please let us know if you have any feedback or questions on this poster.